gkorf/pwc/docs/source/webclient.rst

 to create a folder with the new name, followed by recursive copy operations (see below about copy/move/paste) to move all folder 's children under the new one.
 Finally, a folder deletion is done as described earlier.

+File Cut/Copy/Paste
+"""""""""""""""""""
+Cut/Copy operations on folders just put the objects in an internal clipboard.
+The Paste command does the actual job of copying/moving.

+Folder copy is done by creating a folder at the new location with a PUT and then recursively copy all subfolders and files.
+Folder move is done the same way followed by a deletion of the initial folder.
+It is obvious that a copy/move of a big subtree will result in a great number of API requests.

 File Operations
 ^^^^^^^^^^^^^^^
 File uploading